01 of 07

 Step 1: Remove the Wire Connection Cover Plate

 Locate the removable metal cover plate or shroud on the back panel of the range.
 This covers the cavity that houses the wiring terminal block of the range.
-There may be a hole about 1" in diameter in or near the cover; this is for the cord to pass through.
+There may be a hole about one inch in diameter in or near the cover; this is for the cord to pass through.
 Remove the screws or bolts securing the cover, using a screwdriver or nut driver, and remove the cover from the range.Continue to 3 of 7 below.

 03 of 07